brimdata/zync/README.md

 of multiple tables into one.

-The model here is that `zync etl` processes data from an input pool to an output pool where `from-kafka` is populating the input pool and `to-kafka` is processing the output pool.
+The model here is that `zync etl` processes data from an input pool to an output pool where `zync from-kafka` is populating the input pool and `zync to-kafka` is processing the output pool.

 Each Kafka topic must have a single partition as Debezium relies upon